WoodWing/enterprise-integration-guide/web-services-guide/ent-and-web-services/protocols.md

 ## Migration of Enterprise 7 integrations

-The impact of the introduction of the new protocols (AMF and JSON) to your Enterprise 7 integrations are discussed in this chapter.
+The impact of the introduction of the new JSON protocol to your Enterprise 7 integrations are discussed in this chapter.

 ### SOAP clients

-There is no real need to migrate your SOAP clients to support the AMF or JSON protocols because there are no plans to drop the SOAP protocol.
-However, there are some reasons why you might want to consider AMF or JSON instead of SOAP:
+There is no real need to migrate your SOAP clients to support the JSON protocol because there are no plans to drop the SOAP protocol.
+However, there are some reasons why you might want to consider JSON instead of SOAP:

-**AMF**: Because AMF is significantly faster than SOAP, you might want to migrate your SOAP client to AMF for the sake of performance.
-It is possible to mix both protocols to ease migration processes.
-So you can simply start with one service doing AMF while the others are still doing SOAP.

-**JSON**: Until today, there seems to be no mature SOAP library available for JavaScript (using Ajax).
+Until today, there seems to be no mature SOAP library available for JavaScript (using Ajax).
 Building your integrations with Enterprise Server upon a shaky library could result into stability issues.
 A much better choice for this particular language is JSON.

-If you need to upload or download files and you choose for AMF or JSON, you implicitly choose for the Transfer Server, since DIME is supported for SOAP only.
+If you need to upload or download files and you choose for JSON, you implicitly choose for the Transfer Server, since DIME is supported for SOAP only.

 ### Server Plug-ins

 Note that Server Plug-ins do not have to deal with the new protocols at all.
-SOAP, AMF and JSON requests and responses travel through the very same service classes using the very same request-, response- and data classes.
+SOAP and JSON requests and responses travel through the very same service classes using the very same request-, response- and data classes.
 And, no matter which file transfer technique clients are using (DIME or Transfer Server) the Attachment data class will have the FilePath filled.